Cybersecurity Best Practices for Healthcare

-- Ransomware protection – SpinOne provides a unique, fully-automated approach to ransomware protection that uses the multi-version restore points and proactive ransomware protection through machine learning (ML).
+- Ransomware protection – SpinOne provides a unique, fully automated approach to ransomware protection that uses multi-version restore points and proactive ransomware protection through machine learning (ML).

 SpinOne provides an automated response to a ransomware attack on your cloud SaaS environment.
 Using powerful machine learning (ML) algorithms, SpinOne provides real-time 24x7x365 “eyes” on your environment.
 It watches for potential ransomware attacks and eliminates these using the following process: